Definition of Substance Abuse and Addiction

 What’s Substance Abuse?

 Substance abuse differs from addiction because the user can control it.
 For instance, a person who abuses substances might use several different drugs.
 However, because they are not addicted or dependent upon the substances, they can stop whenever they want to.
-Addiction is a more brutal form of substance abuse, because the average person who abuses drugs is considered a “recreational user.”
+Addiction is a more brutal form of substance abuse because the average person who abuses drugs is considered a “recreational user,” whereas those with substance use disorders are often termed ‘dope fiends, ‘junkies,’ or described as ‘fiending for drugs.’
+None of these descriptions gets to the root of why the person is using and engaging in self-destructive behavior and does little good.

 Causes of Substance Abuse